-Ecojustice lawyers are appealing a Federal Court decision that would allow a new coal transfer facility to be built on the Fraser River.
+Ecojustice lawyers are appealing a Federal Court decision that would have allowed a new coal transfer facility to be built on the Fraser River.

-If built, the Fraser Surrey Docks project would see up to four million tonnes of thermal coal carried by open-car rail from Wyoming’s Powder River Basin through Vancouver’s Lower Mainland each year, ultimately bound for export to foreign markets.
-When burned in overseas facilities, the coal shipped through the project will contribute nearly seven million tonnes of CO2 emissions to the grave threat of manmade climate change.
+If built, the Fraser Surrey Docks project would have seen up to four million tonnes of thermal coal carried by open-car rail from Wyoming’s Powder River Basin through Vancouver’s Lower Mainland each year, ultimately bound for export to foreign markets.
+When burned in overseas facilities, the coal shipped through the project would have contributed nearly seven million tonnes of CO2 emissions each year to the grave threat of manmade climate change.

-Exposure to coal dust has also been linked to respiratory illnesses and diesel particulate matter emitted by trains carrying coal is associated with pulmonary inflammation, increased asthma attacks, heart attacks and cancer risk.
+Exposure to coal dust has also been linked to respiratory illnesses and diesel particulate matter emitted by trains carrying coal is associated with pulmonary inflammation, asthma, heart attacks and cancer risk.

-Ecojustice’s case argues that the conduct of the Port and its officers gave rise to a reasonable apprehension of bias when it greenlighted the coal project — in part because the Port’s employee bonus scheme offered significant financial incentives for executives to move the project forward despite concerns from local residents..
+In a hearing in November 2018, Ecojustice lawyers told the Federal Court of Appeal that the conduct of the Port and its officers gave rise to a reasonable apprehension of bias when it greenlighted the coal project — in part because the port’s employee bonus scheme offered significant financial incentives for executives to move the project forward despite concerns from local residents.

 Ecojustice and its clients first brought a case against the Fraser Surrey Docks coal project in 2014.
 In February 2018, they announced plans to appeal an earlier Federal Court decision to dismiss the case.